Big January Giveaway - Click Here For More Details

 Can you travel by yourself at the age of 17?

-Most airlines will consider travellers between the ages of 5-12 years old as "unaccompanied minors" and will require a small fee for mandatory supervision of the child, as well as a letter of consent from the parent or responsible adult.
-Above the age of 12, this is not necessary, unless the parent specifically requests the service.
-At 17 years of age, it's possible to travel as independantly as an adult traveller.
+Most airlines will consider travellers between the ages of 5-12 years old as "unaccompanied minors" and sometimes requires a small fee for mandatory supervision of the child, as well as a letter of consent from the parent or responsible adult.
+Above the age of 12 this is usually unnecessary, unless the parent specifically requests the service.
+At 17 years of age, it's possible to travel as independently as an adult traveller.
 We always advise you to double check with the airline you're flying with

 How to save money for travel as a student